-These gorgeous chandelier-like Christmas trees have been known to grace ritzy hotel lobbies and restaurants, but the style is easily adaptable for residential decorating, too.
+These gorgeous chandelier-like Christmas trees have been known to grace ritzy hotel lobbies and restaurants, but the style is easily adaptable for home decorating.
 An inverted design naturally draws the eye up toward the large base of the tree, which affords room for an ornate, larger-than-average topper like a collection of presents or an impressive bow.
-Upside-down Christmas trees are easy to integrate into holiday decor, and with these tips, you'll be hanging an inverted tree this year.
-Whether you decide to invert and hang your own Christmas tree or invest in a buyable upside-down tree, we'll give you an overview of upside-down trees, plus inspiration to decorate them with Christmas tree lights, beautiful ornament designs, and whimsical tree toppers.
+Upside-down Christmas trees are easy to integrate into holiday decor, and with these tips, you'll be hanging an inverted tree in no time.
+Whether you decide to invert and hang your own Christmas tree, or invest in a ready one, we'll give you an overview, along with inspiration on how to decorate them with Christmas tree lights, beautiful ornament designs, and whimsical tree toppers.

 Where Did Upside-Down Christmas Trees Come From?

 Though interest in the upside-down Christmas tree has spiked in recent years, historians have traced the centuries-old tradition to Europe.
 The inverted triangle design is said to have been used to explain the Holy Trinity, and it was later adopted by working-class households as a space-saving approach to Christmas decorating.
 The concept continues to grow in popularity around the world as an alternative to the traditional upright tree.

 How Do I Hang an Upside-Down Christmas Tree?

 You can hang an upside-down Christmas tree from the ceiling, and there are a couple of ways to do it.
 The first option is to loop hanging wire around a secure part of an artificial tree, such as the part of the faux trunk where branches are secured in place.
 You can also drill a small hole through the bottom of the trunk, then loop a sturdy hanging wire through it.
 For a chandelier effect, you will need to hang the artificial Christmas tree from a heavy-duty hook screwed into the ceiling or a designated support point.